xipherix/WebsocketChainExpanderApp/README.md

     }
 ```
-To verify whether the item request has been fulfilled or we still waiting for the response from the server, we have created ChainRequestStatusEnum to keep track of the request status.
+To verify the status of the item request we have created ChainRequestStatusEnum to keep track of the request status.

 ```c#
  internal enum ChainRequestStatusEnum